Pawan72/MovieRental/README.md

 # MovieRental
-Implemented Sample REST Api for a movie rental system.
+Implemented REST Api Samples for a movie rental system.